-It changed into the mid-1600s, and Friar Sebastian Manrique, a Portuguese priest who had come to visit the Mughal Court, desired to witness a royal supper.
+It changed into the mid-1600s, and Friar Sebastian Manrique, a Portuguese priest who visited the Mughal Court, desired to witness a royal supper.
 It was a fantastic sight.
-The Mughal emperors, who dominated territory across the northern Indian subcontinent, usually didn’t dine with every person but their other halves and concubines.
-But in this day, Shah Jahan—the Mughal ruler who commissioned the Taj Mahal—might be eating together with his wazir, consultant Asaf Khan.
+The Mughal emperors, who dominated territory across the northern Indian subcontinent, usually didn’t kill every person but their other halves and concubines.
+But on this day, Shah Jahan—the Mughal ruler who commissioned the Taj Mahal—might be eating with his wazir, consultant Asaf Khan.
 Sensing an opportunity, the curious priest located an ally: if you are a mutton lover, then Mutton Rogan Josh is a must-try!
 It is a baby lamb cooked with Kashmiri spices served with butter naan.
-It so delicious that will linger in your taste buds for a long time!
+It is so delicious that it will linger in your taste buds long!

 When: August 12